sunkuet02/AnswerThese/README.md

 1. What is message queue ?
 2. What is durable subscriber ?
 3. Java proxy vs CGLIB vs aspectJ ?
+4. Multiprocessing vs Multithreading ?
-4. What is save point ?
+5. What is save point ?